 (e.g. Google Pixel 5 phone with respect to the original Google Wi-Fi AP).

-However, for some combinations of phones and APs it may be as much as
+However, for some combinations of phones and APs it may be

-Significantly, averaging many measurements taken in a fixed position is not helpful because of the position dependent error.
+Significantly, averaging many measurements taken in a fixed position is not very helpful because of the position dependent error.

 What does work well is to make measurements at several different, but